eliztmq/42Singapore/Push_Swap/Doc.md

 b. output node with the lowest cost in the stack
 c. execution when both stacks need forward rotation
 d. execution when both stacks need backward rotation
-e. execution when both stacks have separate rotations needed
+e. execution stack needs separate rotation (will have to be applicable to either a or b, flag required)

 --basic--
 a.
 Basic operation for when stack = 3 numbers THEN ONTO push back